AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 # Logstash configuration files

-This topic describes pipeline configuration files in Alibaba Cloud Logstash.
+This topic describes pipeline configuration files of Alibaba Cloud Logstash.

 You can modify a configuration file to configure the pipeline for specific data transmission tasks in Logstash.
 For more information, see [Use configuration files to manage pipelines](/intl.en-US/Logstash/Pipeline task management/Use configuration files to manage pipelines.md).